Trials of untested Ebola drugs begin in West Africa

-Medecins Sans Frontieres said on Tuesday it began giving brincidofovir, developed by North Carolina-based Chimerix Inc, to consenting confirmed Ebola patients this month at the ELWA 3 center in Monrovia, the capital of Liberia.
+Medecins Sans Frontieres said on Tuesday it began giving brincidofovir, developed by North Carolina-based Chimerix Inc , to consenting confirmed Ebola patients this month at the ELWA 3 centre in Monrovia, the capital of Liberia.

 Dr. Jake Dunning from Oxford University, which is leading the trials, said the antiviral drug has been effective in laboratory tests against Ebola-infected cells.